-Fostering versus adoption – which is right for me?
+Fostering versus adoption – what’s the difference?

+So, should you choose to foster or adopt?
 Let’s look at the differences between being assessed and approved as a foster parent and an adoptive parent.

 Foster parent approval